twse/random-stuff/README.md

 ## Protest pages (HTM files)
 These pages are available in four versions.
 Thanks to Norman De Forest for inspiring me to create the pages (see his index page for the descriptions).
 His own protest page uses the index page and are available in seven versions.

-* **Web page not available** (Android browser old versions) - The page is missing the Android logo at the top.
+* **Web page not available** (Old Android browser) - The page is missing the Android logo at the top.
 This page uses http links.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6.0 - Windows XP RTM, SP1 and SP2) - This page uses javascript links and resources from shdoclc.dll.

 ## Translations
 * **Dual Module Player** - Czech (CP852) and German (CP850).
-Only Finnish and French are included.
+Only Finnish and French translations are included.
 * **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
 Only Chinese (Simplified), Czech, French and Russian translations are included.
 * **SPFig** – Dutch (CP850).
 Only English and French translations are included.
 * **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.